 - Toy Clock

-- Clock Puzzles Printable (free in my blog shop)
+- Clock Puzzles Printable (buy in my blog shop)

-To prepare this busy bag, print the free printable clock puzzles.
+To prepare this busy bag, purchase, download, and print the printable clock puzzles.
 Laminate and cut them apart.
-Now it’s time to play!
+Now it's time to play!

 How to Introduce Telling Time to Kids